centreon/centreon-documentation/en/integrations/plugin-packs/procedures/virtualization-nutanix-snmp.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-## Prérequis
+## Prerequisites

 To monitor your Nutanix system, SNMP v2 or v3 must be enabled and configured: https://portal.nutanix.com/page/documents/details/?targetId=Web-Console-Guide-Prism-v511:wc-system-snmp-wc-t.html

-The network communication should be open from the Centreon poller to the Nutanix appliance over TCP port 161 (SNMP)
+The network flows should be allowed from the Centreon poller to the Nutanix appliance over UDP port 161 (SNMP)

 ## Installation